Distilled Siamese Networks for Visual Tracking: Experiments

-\textbf{Different Learning Mechanisms.} To evaluate our TSsKD model, we also conduct an ablation study on different learning mechanisms: (i) NOKD: train with hard labels, (ii) TSKD: our tracking-specific teacher-student knowledge distillation (transfer) and (iii) TSsKD. ``Student1'' and ``Student2'' represent ``dull'' and ``intelligent'' student, respectively.
+\textbf{Different Learning Mechanisms.} To evaluate our TSsKD model, we also conduct an ablation study on different learning mechanisms : (i) NOKD: trained with hard labels, (ii) TSKD: our tracking-specific teacher-student knowledge distillation (transfer) and (iii) TSsKD. ``Student1'' and ``Student2'' represent the ``dim'' and ``intelligent'' student, respectively.
 Students are trained following different paradigms and results can be seen in Table~\ref{ablation2}.
 With KD, all students are improved.
-Moreover, with the knowledge sharing in our TSsKD, the ``dull'' SiamRPN student gets a performance improvement of $2.2\%$ in terms of AUC.
-The ``dull'' SiamFC student gets a $1.6\%$ improvement.
-On the other side, the ``intelligent'' SiamRPN and SiamFC students get slight improvements ($0.3\%$) as well.
-Fusing the knowledge from teacher, ground-truth and ``intelligent'' student, the ``dull'' SiamRPN student obtains the best performance.
+Moreover, with the knowledge sharing in our TSsKD, the ``dim'' SiamRPN student gets a performance improvement of $2.2\%$ in terms of AUC.
+The ``dim'' SiamFC student gets a $1.6\%$ improvement. {More specifically, the shared knowledge from the ``intelligent'' student is effective and provides promising improvement on all challenging tracking cases.
+As shown in Fig.~\ref{fig:attributes}, TSsKD outperforms TSKD on all 11 challenging attributes of OTB-100~\cite{wuobject2015}.
+In terms of DEF (\textit{Deformation}), and BC (\textit{Background Clutter}), knowledge sharing obtains a significant improvement of more than $4\%$.
+The TSsKD model obviously enhances the robustness of ``dim'' student.} Besides, the ``intelligent'' SiamRPN and SiamFC students get slight improvements ($0.3\%$) as well.
+Fusing the knowledge from the teacher, ground-truth and ``intelligent'' student, the ``dim'' SiamRPN student obtains the best performance.

+\textbf{Experiments on More Students.} Our TSsKD model can be extended to more students.
+Given $n$ students s1, s2, ..., sn, the objective function for si is as follows:

+Here $\beta_{ij}$ is the discount factor between si and sj considering their different reliabilities.
+For example, in our case of two students, $\beta_{12}$ = 1 and $\beta_{21}$ = 0.5.
+We conduct an experiment using different numbers of student and report the results in Fig.~\ref{fig:student_number}.
+Students are generated by reducing the number of convolutional channels to a scale (0.4, 0.45, 0.5, 0.55).
+In our case, since our ``dim'' students already achieve a performance similar to the teacher's with only one ``intelligent'' student, more students do not bring significant improvements.

+\textbf{Sensibility Evaluation.} To further evaluate the robustness of the proposed KD methods, we select several models generated during the DRL process to evaluate our method's sensibility to model selection.
+In this experiment, we select several models and Table~\ref{sensibility} reports their tracking performance on OTB~\cite{wuobject2015}.
+We can see that their performances are very comparable to the teachers', verifying our method's robustness to the architectures of the searched networks.

+\textbf{Grayscale.} {To evaluate the impact of grayscales on the training of student networks, we conduct an experiment to train them with different scales of gray images and test them on OTB dataset~\cite{wuobject2015}.
+As shown in Table~\ref{grayscale}, 15\% to 25\% is a suitable setting for performance, and too many or too few gray images in the training will cause a performance drop.}

+\textbf{CPU Speed.} To provide a more practical speed comparison of different networks, we also test them on an Intel(R) Xeon(R) 2.20GHz CPU.
+In this computation-constrained running environment, our DSTrpn and DSTfc can run at a speed of 20 and 30 FPS, respectively, which is close to real-time speed.
+SiamRPN and SiamFC only achieve 8 and 12 FPS.
+These results clearly demonstrate our merits.